 These types of noises from your air conditioner units are commonly caused by damaged or slipped blower belts or ungreased bearings.

 Your AC compressor is that black cylinder-like part that is responsible for circulating refrigerant.
-For more information on if you need a motor replacement or work visit our page here
+For more information on if you need AC repair service such as motor replacement or work visit our page here.

 4. Loud Buzzing Noise